 About the Indigenous Music Development Program

-Manitoba Music’s Indigenous Music Development Program (IMDP) was launched in 2004 to help First Nation, Metis, and Inuit people develop sustainable careers in Manitoba’s music industry.
+The Indigenous Music Development Program (IMDP) at Manitoba Music was launched in 2004 to support First Nation, Métis, and Inuit artists and music companies as they build sustainable careers in Manitoba’s music industry.
 The program delivers projects and services that respond to the needs of the industry as identified by a steering committee.

 To assist people in the Indigenous community in Manitoba to develop sustainable careers in music by connecting them with opportunities within Manitoba Music and beyond.

 - Workshops about the business side of the music industry

 - Industry showcases highlighting Indigenous artists from Manitoba